alexbelgium/hassio-addons/booksonic_air/README.md

 ---

-[Booksonic-air](http://booksonic.org/) is a platform for accessing the audibooks you own wherever you are.
+[Booksonic-air](http://booksonic.org/) is a platform for accessing the audiobooks you own wherever you are.
 At the moment the platform consists of Booksonic Air - A server for streaming your audiobooks, successor to the original Booksonic server and based on Airsonic.
 Booksonic App - An DSub based Android app for connection to Booksonic-Air servers.
 This addon is based on the docker image https://github.com/linuxserver/docker-booksonic-air

 ## Installation